prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-presentation.md

 ## Description

-Summarize your final deliverable and demonstrate a small part of your proposed Information System solution in a presentation to fellow class-mates and perhaps invited industry guests as well.
+Summarize your final deliverable and demonstrate a small part of your proposed Information System solution in a presentation to fellow class-mates (and perhaps invited guests).

  > NOTE: Your working prototype/demo need not be built with the same tools described in your final deliverable.

 ### Suggested Presentation Structure

-TBA
+ + Group-member Introductions
+ + Business Problem/Opportunity Statement
+ + Proposed IS Solution:
+   + Business Process Revisions/Improvements
+   + Information System Analysis:
+     + System Description and Purpose
+     + Information Inputs and Outputs
+     + Components:
+       + Hardware, Software, and Networks
+       + Datastore, including ERD
+       + Interface, including Functional Working System Demonstration
+   + Implementation and Adoption Plan

 ## Submission Instructions

-todo
+Submit presentation .pdf to Blackboard before the beginning of class.

 ## Evaluation Methodology